A self assessment or personal tax return will most likely be required in the following circumstances:

-If you receive a request to complete a tax return for 2017/18 from HMRC and don’t believe that you need to complete one, it is essential to contact HMRC and notify them as soon as possible to avoid penalties after the deadline passes on 31 January 2019.
+If you receive a request to complete a tax return for 2019/20 from HMRC and don’t believe that you need to complete one, it is important to notify them as soon as possible to avoid incurring penalties after the deadline passes on 31 January 2021.

 If you are self-employed you must declare the income and expenses from your business on a tax return so that HMRC know how much tax and class 4 national insurance to collect from you.
 Any income tax and national insurance due must be paid by 31 January following the end of the tax year.
 HMRC will also require a ‘payment on account’ which is an estimate of the tax liability for the current tax year and is based on the most recent tax return.
 Payments on account are required to be paid twice a year on 31 January and 31 July.